MattechLab/sops/docs/flexyphy/data-collection/data-collection_flexyphy_protocol.md

 ##### Load the Pulseq (.seq) files

-To avoid biases induced by 1. the voulonteer mooving more since he spent more time in the sccanner 2.
+To avoid biases induced by 1. the volunteer moving more since he spent more time in the scanner 2.
 More accurate coil sensitivity due to the proximity of the prescan file to the mainscan file of a given trajectory w.r.t the others, the order of different trajectory was randomized.
 Hence the protocol is functioning in the following order:

-1. GRE prescan (repeated twice, once for the body coil once with the acquisition coils)
+1. GRE prescans (repeated twice, once for the body coil once with the acquisition coils)
 2. Randomly ordered (standard_phyllotaxis_gre, uniform_phyllotaxis_gre, flexiphy_phyllotaxis_gre)
-3. LIBRE prescan (repeated twice, once for the body coil once with the acquisition coils)
+3. LIBRE prescans (repeated twice, once for the body coil once with the acquisition coils)
 4. Randomly ordered (standard_phyllotaxis_libre, uniform_phyllotaxis_libre, flexiphy_phyllotaxis_libre)

-For each .seq file, once you have run the scout and the MP-RAGE, and you have positioned the FOV accordingly (The FOV and Shimming box were placed in a central box covering most of the brain, note that to avoid fold over artifacts we are in reality acquiring double the FOV of what is shown by the FOX box at the scanner console), load the .seq file by going to Sequence > Special.
+For each .seq file, once you have run the scout and the MPRAGE, and you have positioned the FOV accordingly (The FOV and Shimming box were placed in a central box covering most of the brain, note that to avoid fold-over artifacts we are in reality acquiring double the FOV of what is shown by the FOV box at the scanner console), load the .seq file by going to Sequence > Special.

 - [ ] Change "libBalance / Grad health" to "disabled"